AbhijitGokhale/Data-Science-and-Analytics-Projects-Portfolio/README.md

 ## [Amazon Price Tracker - Web Scraping](https://github.com/AbhijitGokhale/Amazon-Price-Tracker)
-Recently there was an Amazon sale and I wanted to buy a product that I had been checking on for a long time.
+**Objective:** Recently there was an Amazon sale and I wanted to buy a product that I had been checking on for a long time.
 But, as I was ready to buy it I noticed that the price had increased and I wondered if the sale was even legitimate.
 So I figured by creating this price tracker app, it would not only increase my fluency in python but I would also have my very own home-brewed app to track amazon prices.
 * **Python Libraries:** requests,BeautifulSoup, time, smtplib
 * **Input:** Product URL, Sender and Receiver Email Adresses (one / many), Price Threshold value
 * **Output:** smtplib to trigger an email with changed price amount